soldag/SMM-CompromisedAccountDetection/README.md

 ### Web App
 ```
+python app.py

-# Run the app locally (DO NOT use this in production)
+# DEBUG mode (DO NOT use this in production)
 ./run_app_dev.sh
 ```

-The app takes a twitter url from a specific user as input and uses the perceptron classifier.
+The app runs on port 5000.
+It takes a twitter user id as input and uses the perceptron classifier.
+By settings query parameter `demo=1`, some external tweets are inserted randomly into the timeline of the user, which should be detected by the app.